N0RdmannFraN0Rge/IS-213/README.md

   ## Contributing

   Want to contribute to the project?
-Read how in the [CONTRIBUTE.md file.](CONTRIBUTING.md)
+Read how in the [CONTRIBUTING.md](CONTRIBUTING.md) file.